nbaud/cumulus7VM_spine_leaves/README.md

 * Have a decent computer/laptop to be able to run 8 VM in total.
 * Change the user you want to add in the Vagrantfile.
 * Copy the relevant ssh public key file for that user into the "shared" directory (create it) that must be located in the directory where the Vagrantfile is.
-* Virtualbox version 7.0.14 installed
+* `Virtualbox 7.0.14` installed
-* Vagrant 2.4.1 installed (please also run `vagrant plugin install vagrant-vbguest` for better compatibility with functions like file-sharing with Virtualbox)
+* `Vagrant 2.4.1` installed (please also run `vagrant plugin install vagrant-vbguest` for better compatibility with functions like file-sharing with Virtualbox)
-* Python installed (if you want to use Ansible)
+* `Python` installed (if you want to use Ansible)
-* Ansible installed (if you want to use Ansible)
+* `Ansible` installed (if you want to use Ansible)

-If the above is fine, you should be able to bring up and provision everything by just using "vagrant up" from the Vagrantfile directory.
+If the above is fine, you should be able to bring up and provision everything by just using `vagrant up` from the Vagrantfile directory.

 ssh with the current setup for checking on the machines manually (or through the ansible inventory file as well):

-for instance for leaf01, use: ssh -p 2211 localhost or for vm03: ssh -p 2233 localhost
+for instance for leaf01, use: `ssh -p 2211 localhost` or for vm03: `ssh -p 2233 localhost`

 Copy from the inventory file: